tonifrankola/docs-monitor/get-to-know-syskit-monitor/backstage-screen/configuration/options.md

 * **Monitor information** about applications will monitor the applications users are running on the Remote Desktop Services / Citrix Xenapp server.
 * **Enable public IP fetching** enables you to get the IP address of the client if he is connecting directly to the server via WAN.
 If server is sitting on the public IP and your clients are connecting from home or from remote locations, you can monitor the public IP addresses of all the clients that are connecting to your environment.
->_**Please note!**_ *Enabling public IP fetching may decrease the network performance.
-Please consult with our support team for additional information.*
+  > **Please note!** Enabling public IP fetching may decrease the network performance.
+Please consult with our support team for additional information.
 * **Anonymous activity tracking** means that activities will still be tracked but you will not be able to see the real usernames and profiles.
 Data already stored will also be converted.
->_**Please note!**_ *Use this option wisely, in case you proceed with anonymization you will not be able to revert this process!*
+  > **Please note!** Use this option wisely, in case you proceed with anonymization you will not be able to revert this process!
 * **Use Username instead Full Name** changes all full names in the reports to the corresponding usernames.
 * **Enable Role-based security** allows you to adjust for the each viewer individually which OU’s he can see in the reports.
 * **Report user’s state as Idle after X minutes of inactivity** will report idle time after this time.
 This means that if a user is idle for 4 minutes, SysKit Monitor will not mark him as Idle.
-If the user is idle for 5 minutes or more SysKit MOnitor will start calculating that user as Idle.
+If the user is idle for 5 minutes or more SysKit Monitor will start calculating that user as Idle.
 * **Use only top values** option if your charts contain a big number of values and you are only interested in top values.
 After selecting this, you will have the ability to set the top N values in the charts.

 #### Dashboard Options